Aka-repos/Aka-repos/README.md

 # 👋 Hola, soy **Aka-repos**

-> Full-stack developer (web & mobile).
-Me enfoco en construir productos estables, medibles y escalables.
-Trabajo con JavaScript, Java, Python, PHP y Dart; frameworks como React/Flutter; bases de datos SQL/MongoDB; y despliegues en AWS/Azure con buenas prácticas DevOps.
+Software engineer and full-stack developer (web & mobile).
+I build stable, measurable, and scalable products.
+I work with JavaScript, Java, Python, PHP, and Dart; use React (library) and Flutter (framework) for UIs; SQL and MongoDB for data; and deploy on AWS/Azure following DevOps best practices (CI/CD, observability, and security).
+Always open to learning and collaborating with technologies I haven’t mastered yet.

 ---